OcarCampos/YtuAI/documentation/YtuAI_Documentation.md

 ## Priority-Based Skill Engine

-VanilAI uses a flexible, priority-based skill engine to make intelligent decisions about which skill to use in combat.
+YtuAI uses a flexible, priority-based skill engine to make intelligent decisions about which skill to use in combat.
 This system is controlled by the `H_Skills.lua` file.

 ### How It Works